EoghanONeill/TobitBART/README.md

 The `tbart1` function runs Type 1 TOBART.

+The `tbart1` function runs Type 1 TOBART with a Dirichlet Process mixture distribution for the error (George et al. 2019).

 The `tbart2c` function runs Type 2 TOBART with bivariate normal errors in the selection and outcome equations.
 [Not tested yet]

 The `tbart2np` function runs nonparametric Type 2 TOBART.
 The errors in the selection and outcome equations are jointly distributed as a Dirichlet Process mixture of bivariate normal distributions.
 [Not tested yet]